-Commented [TA6]: Three types of processes are introduced because they are the three types of "plans" that would be required to produce site documentation as part of the approval process.
-All other work (i.e. to individual lots) would be handled via permit.
+Commented [TA5]: Three types of processes are introduced because they are the three types of "plans" that would be required to produce site documentation as part of the approval process.
+All other work (i.e., to individual lots) would be handled via permit.

-Commented [TA7]: This clarifies what documentation standards must be met and where those requirements are located.
+Commented [TA6]: This clarifies what documentation standards must be met and where those requirements are located.

-Commented [TA8]: This introduces enhanced requirements for specimen trees based on professional insight and a third-party standard.
+Commented [TA7]: This introduces enhanced requirements for specimen trees based on professional insight and a third-party standard.

-- materials, as determined in the discretion of the Planning Director or the Arborist; and - The new plants are of the same general category (i.e., shade tree, ornamental tree, evergreen, or shrub) and have the same general features (mature height, crown spread) as the materials being replaced. - Major Revisions: Include but are not limited to: grading changes, buffer alterations, and/or changes to more than 20% of the approved plant quantities, types, or species.
-These changes may require approval by Mecklenburg County in addition to approval by the Town of Davidson - Minor Revisions: Include but are not limited to: seasonal planting problems, lack of plant availability, and/or any identified site issues (i.e., dead and/or diseased trees, constrained/inadequate planting conditions). - D. Final Plat: Final Plat documents shall reflect all relevant site details pertaining to trees and vegetation in according with DPO 14, including: Designated tree save and/or open space areas; buffers; and, easements.
+or the Arborist; and

+- The new plants are of the same general category (i.e.,, shade tree, ornamental tree, evergreen, or shrub) and have the same general features (mature height, crown spread) as the materials being replaced. - Major Revisions: Include but are not limited to: grading changes, buffer alterations, and/or changes to more than 20% of the approved plant quantities, types, or species.
+These changes may require approval by Mecklenburg County in addition to approval by the Planning Director. - Minor Revisions: Include but are not limited to: seasonal planting problems, lack of plant availability, and/or any identified site issues (i.e.,, dead and/or diseased trees, constrained/inadequate planting conditions). - D. Final Plat: Final Plat documents shall reflect all relevant site details pertaining to trees and vegetation in accordance with DPO 14, including: Designated tree save and/or open space areas; buffers; and, easements.